-Fruit and nut production: importance of fruits and nuts in human nutrition and to the economy.
+Fruit and Nut production: Importance of fruits and nuts in human nutrition.
+Importance of fruit and nut production to the economy.
 Specific environmental requirements of fruit trees.
 Specifics in cultivation systems of fruit trees.
 Tree nursery management.
 Main tropical and subtropical fruit species - their propagation, cultivation, harvest and handling.
-Non-food Crops: Spices, medicinal plants and pharmaceutical plants.
-Ornamental and landscape plants.
-Herbs, Stimulating drinks, Aesthetic uses of plants.
-Propagation, uses, ethnobotany
+Indigenous fruit species.
+Stimulants - coffee, tea, cocoa - their propagation, cultivation, harvest and handling.
+Ornamental and landscape plants - most common inside and outside ornamental species - their propagation, cultivation and utilization.